scole02/techin510-lab5/README.md

 Lab 6 updated using LLM.
-Added a Timer feature.
+Added a Timer feature to the workout generator.

+Run using: `streamlit run app.py`